2023–24 Pac-12 Conference men's basketball season: Coaches

-Post season
+Postseason

 Pac-12 tournament

 The conference tournament was played March 13−16 at the T-Mobile Arena in Paradise, Nevada; the top four teams had a bye on the first day.
 Teams were seeded by conference record, with ties broken by record between the tied teams followed by record against the regular-season champion, if necessary.

 NCAA tournament

 The following teams from the conference that will be selected to participate: